frenetic-lang/tutorials/Conclusion/index.md

 an SDN controller, install rules in the data plane and monitor traffic statistics.

-  - *NetKAt* is a high-level domain-specific language for specifying SDN policies.
+  - *NetKAT* is a high-level domain-specific language for specifying SDN policies.
 In just a few, simple lines of code, you could specify forwarding policy and queries for multi-switch networks in a modular, compositional fashion.
 The Frenetic compiler (built using Ox, of course) compiled your